kozanakyel/KZ-Engine-Backend/README.md

 # KZENGINE Forecasting Engine with Sentiment Analysis and Decision Trees
 The objective of this project is to use various techniques such as Decision Trees, Sentiment Analysis with Natural Language Processing, and Japanese Candlestick Art to forecast the structure of the next candle for popular cryptocurrencies like Bitcoin, Ethereum, Binance coin, Ripple, and Doge coin.
 The predictions will be made using a binary format and will aim to determine whether the price movement of the cryptocurrencies in the market will increase or decrease within the next 1-2 hours based on the candle structure.

-In addition to these techniques, the research also involves studying other technical analysis and indicator structures, as well as incorporating Twitter data and sentiment analysis scores into the model.
+In addition to these techniques, the research also involves studying other technical analysis and indicator structures, with the current model focusing on on-chain/market data instead of third-party social data sources.
-The research resulted in the development of an application with a backend data and AI modelling pipeline, as well as a frontend for users to view the coin signal results and how many tweets were evaluated.
+The research resulted in the development of an application with a backend data and AI modelling pipeline, as well as a frontend for users to view the coin signal results.

 However, it is important to note that predicting the movement of cryptocurrencies can be challenging due to their volatility and the many external factors that may impact their value.
 Therefore, while this project may provide useful insights, investors should exercise caution and consider all relevant information before making investment decisions.